Use our mobile architecture guide to explore the buildings and neighborhoods that make Providence special.

 PPS works diligently to document and share the unique structures and open spaces of Providence through the Festival of Historic Houses, annual Most Endangered Properties lists, and the AIAri Guide to Providence Architecture.
 Now, for the first time, our accumulated expertise is in one place and available online.

-The new Guide to Providence Architecture is a user-friendly online database of the buildings, landscapes, and neighborhoods that make Providence special.
+The new Guide to Providence Architecture is a mobile database of the buildings, landscapes, and neighborhoods that make Providence distinctive.
 The core text largely borrows from the 2003 AIAri guidebook, written by Wm McKenzie Woodward, with photographs by Warren Jagger.
 The site is easily searched and sorted by property, architectural style, designer, and neighborhood.

 Importantly, the database can and will grow over time.
 We have already added content-rich tours of the last several Festivals of Historic Houses, highlighting the history and architecture of the Paterson Park and Upper Elmwood neighborhoods, among others.
 Also available is a comprehensive tour of our Most Endangered Properties, which dot the entire city from Wanskuck to Lower South Providence.
 More properties and tours will be added to reflect the ongoing work of PPS.